Skip to Content Facebook Feature Image

 Israeli soldiers take up positions during an army raid in the West Bank city of Hebron Monday, Jan.
 19, 2026.
 (AP Photo/Mahmoud Illean)

-Belarus President Alexander Lukashenko has been invited and is ready to take part, according to the country’s Foreign Ministry.
+Belarus President Alexander Lukashenko is ready to take part, according to the country’s Foreign Ministry.
+The Thai Foreign Ministry said it was invited and reviewing the details.

-European Commission spokesperson Olof Gill confirmed that Ursula von der Leyen, the president of the commission, received an invitation and would be speaking to other EU leaders about Gaza.
-Gill didn't say whether the invitation had been accepted, but that the commission wants "to contribute to a comprehensive plan to end the Gaza conflict.”
+European Commission spokesperson Olof Gill said that Ursula von der Leyen, the president of the commission, would be speaking to other EU leaders about Gaza.
+Gill didn't say whether its invitation had been accepted, but that the commission wants "to contribute to a comprehensive plan to end the Gaza conflict.”

 Israeli far-right Finance Minister Bezalel Smotrich on Monday dismissed the Board of Peace as a raw deal for Israel and called for its dissolution.